dbandivlc/ui-training/README.md

 # Interview UI Test
 --------

-## Timeline
-You have 48hours from the time you have recieved the email to submit the solution.
-If you need more time, please send us an email.

 ## Links

 For the UI Test, please make sure you have access to the following links: